 Is the Global Race to Achieve Quantum Supremacy Coming to an End?

 Google recently announced that their most advanced quantum computer, a radically new design to manipulate and process information, has achieved “quantum supremacy” for the first time.
 The technology giant's Sycamore quantum processor was able to perform an incredibly complex task in 200 seconds, a feat that would take the world's fastest supercomputers 10,000 years to complete.
 The ultimate development and commercialization of this technology will tremendously accelerate difficult tasks across all industries, including financial services, pharmaceuticals, manufacturing and the upcoming space exploration.
 Are we really there yet?
 Mr. Edgar Perez will enlighten your audience with the latest head-turning business applications of this revolutionary technology.

 The Artificial Intelligence Breakthroughs that are Changing the Digital World

-Artificial intelligence has been referred to as the general ability of computers to perform tasks commonly associated with intelligent beings.
-Through a comprehensive review of the latest artificial intelligence breakthroughs, Mr. Edgar Perez will offer his insights on how these advancements will impact businesses and the human race in general for years to come, and more specifically, how companies can leverage the plethora of available resources to start their digital transformation and implement solutions to problems that only a few years ago belonged to the realm of science fiction.
-Mr. Perez will reveal why artificial intelligence is the present and the future.
+Artificial intelligence (AI) has been referred as the general ability of computers to perform tasks commonly associated with intelligent beings.
+Through a comprehensive review of the latest artificial intelligence breakthroughs, Mr. Edgar Perez will offer his insights on how these advancements will impact businesses and the human race in general for years to come, and more specifically, how companies can leverage the plethora of available resources to start their digital transformation and implement solutions to formerly intractable problems.
+Mr. Perez will reveal why AI is the present and the future.

 Trade Wars and their Impact on Financial Markets already influenced by Artificial Intelligence (AI)